 The Sudanese mountains near Ethiopia were completely different - big 1000 to 1500 foot granite domes, very impressive and really beautiful, rising over the oasis of Kassala.
-The rock was quite friable though. with the extremes of temperature and it was a bit odd moving up over crispy, creaky rock but I wanted to go for it.
+The rock was quite friable though, with the extremes of temperature and it was a bit odd moving up over crispy, creaky rock but I wanted to go for it.
 There wasn't much chance of being rescued in this kind of place but somehow this made it more exciting for me and I really enjoyed leading the last pitch up a big bald slab.
 The local people told us there is a tree on top and if anyone manages to climb up there and eat a leaf they will have eternal youth.
 It turned out to be a fig tree but we all ate a leaf anyway!

 The face was covered in white ledges - it looked like someone had been using lots of chalk, but when you saw the birds that did it you didn't want to have an accident and be eaten by these giant vultures!
 When we got to the top you could see all over the plains of Ethiopia.
 One day I knew we would be there, though it wasn't till 1995 that we made it, after the Mengistu regime had gone.
 We took some climbing gear again, but the rock was no good so we trekked in the Simien Mountains for eight days, going to the top of Ras Dashan, 4,620m.
-Getting to the top of a remote mountain which means a lot to me, especially having an opportunity to ride horses and seeing lbex, Gelada Baboons and Lammergeyer along the way and strange flowers like Giant Lobelia and Aloes.
+Getting to the top of a remote mountain means a lot to me, especially having an opportunity to ride horses and seeing lbex, Gelada Baboons and Lammergeyer along the way and strange flowers like Giant Lobelia and Aloes.
+On the way out we saw some good cliffs and mentioned them to others who have since climbed there.